 Once you have decided on the type of animal that you could offer a good home to, the next step would be to contact one of the re-homing coordinators.
 Before releasing an animal to any new owner we have a responsibility to ensure that the new owner will be capable of offering the animal a good home.
 Animals come into our care for a number of reasons.
 This may be due either to abuse, neglect or possibly because the previous owner became incapable of looking after the animal.
 It is for this reason that any new owner's home is visited before we release the animal to them.

 It should be noted that there will be a small fee for adopting an animal.
-In addition to veterinary treatment all cats and dogs are neutered, fully vaccinated and micro-chipped prior to re-homing.
+In addition to veterinary treatment, all cats, dogs and rabbits are neutered, fully vaccinated and micro-chipped prior to re-homing.

 We currently have a lot more cats in care with us who need a loving home so please call us if you have a home to offer.